vishwajeet-agrawal/SecureChat/EncryptedChat/SecureChat/REPORT.md

 # Report on extension of chat application

-1. Unregistering user if a he goes offline without explicitly unregistering (using ^C):
+1. Unregistering user if he goes offline without explicitly unregistering (using ^C):

--  Implemented by checking if read string is null and then deregistering the user.
+-  Implemented by checking if read string is null and then deregistering the user and catching exception.

 2. Simulating Whatsapp, `SENT`, `DELIVERED`, `READ` acks & Offline Users.